+Notes:

-Note: Honors students are required to take BIOL 499, CHEM 211 and 213, and reduce the approved options accordingly.
+- (1) Honors students are required to take BIOL 499, CHEM 211 and 213, and reduce the approved options accordingly. - (2) Specialization students are required to take at least ★3 approved senior Biotechnology Lab Options and reduce the approved options accordingly.